opendocsg/opendoc-supreme-court-judgements/2019_SGHC(I)_4/report.md

 19     The implied contract here is said to arise on the sending of the MT 103 STP instruction to pay PLG and the action of Maybank in accepting that instruction and making the payment instructed.
 The implied contract requires Barclays to reimburse Maybank in respect of the payment made on Barclays’ instructions.
 The SWIFT documentation, as appears below, recognises the existence of such an obligation, but the question is whether the test for the existence of an implied contract and the implied obligation is met.

-20     I was referred to the decision of the Singapore Court of Appeal in _Cooperatieve Centrale Raiffeisen-Boerenleenbank BA (trading as Rabobank International), Singapore Branch v Motorola Electronics Pte Ltd_ (“_Rabobank_”) where it was observed that an implied contract is no different in legal effect from an express contract but that the difference lies solely in the manner in which the consent of the parties is manifested.
+20     I was referred to the decision of the Singapore Court of Appeal in _Cooperatieve Centrale Raiffeisen-Boerenleenbank BA (trading as Rabobank International), Singapore Branch v Motorola Electronics Pte Ltd_ <span class="citation">\[2011\] 2 SLR 63</span> (“_Rabobank_”) where it was observed that an implied contract is no different in legal effect from an express contract but that the difference lies solely in the manner in which the consent of the parties is manifested.
 Such a contract can arise from communications between the parties and from conduct (see _Rabobank_ at \[46\]).
 In the _Rabobank_ decision, it was said that in a case where the court was faced with a claim that an agreement had been entered into by conduct, and the mechanism for offer and acceptance was conduct, rather than express written or oral agreement, it ought to scrutinise the evidence carefully to determine whether the existence of a contract, compliant with all the requirements of contract formation, had been proved on the balance of probabilities. “\[A\]ll the surrounding circumstances must be considered objectively to determine whether or not a contract may properly be implied.
 No assumptions should be made, since contracts are not to be ‘lightly implied’” (_Rabobank_ at \[50\]).
-Elsewhere the following appears (at \[49\], citing _Tribune Investment Trust Inc v Soosan Trading Co Ltd_ at \[40\]):
+Elsewhere the following appears (at \[49\], citing _Tribune Investment Trust Inc v Soosan Trading Co Ltd_ <span class="citation">\[2000\] 2 SLR(R) 407</span> at \[40\]):

-… the function of the court is to try as far as practical experience allows, to ensure that the reasonable expectations of honest men are not disappointed.
+> … the function of the court is to try as far as practical experience allows, to ensure that the reasonable expectations of honest men are not disappointed.
 To this end, it is also trite law that the test of agreement or of inferring _consensus ad idem_ is objective.
 Thus, the language used by one party … is to be construed in the sense in which it would reasonably be understood by the other. \[emphasis in original\]

 21     I was also referred to decisions of the English courts and in particular to that of the Court of Appeal in _Baird Textile Holdings Ltd v Marks & Spencer plc_ \[2002\] 1 All ER (Comm) 737 where the court said that it was fatal to the implication of a contract that the conduct in question was explicable by reference to other facts.
 It was not enough for the conduct to be consistent with the alleged contract.
 For a court to imply a contract it had to be necessary to do so because the conduct was not explicable on any other basis.
 The court (at \[20\]) cited _Mitsui & Co Ltd v Novorossiysk Shipping Co (The “Gudermes”)_ \[1993\] 1 Lloyd’s Rep 311 at 320:

-… it is not enough to show that the parties have done something more than, or something different from, what they were already bound to do under obligations owed to others.
+> … it is not enough to show that the parties have done something more than, or something different from, what they were already bound to do under obligations owed to others.
 What they do must be consistent only with there being a new contract implied, and inconsistent with there being no such contract.

 The court also (at \[18\]) cited the decision of Bingham LJ (as he then was) in _“The Aramis”_ \[1989\] 1 Lloyd’s Rep 213 at 224:

-… it would, in my view, be contrary to principle to countenance the implication of a contract from conduct if the conduct relied upon is no more consistent with an intention to contract than with an intention not to contract.
+> … it would, in my view, be contrary to principle to countenance the implication of a contract from conduct if the conduct relied upon is no more consistent with an intention to contract than with an intention not to contract.
 It must, surely, be necessary to identify conduct referable to the contract contended for or, at the very least, conduct inconsistent with there being no contract made between the parties.
 Put another way, I think it must be fatal to the implication of a contract if the parties would or might have acted exactly as they did in the absence of a contract.

 22     Barclays submits that sending an MT 103 STP could not be construed as the making of an offer to pay which could be accepted by Maybank by paying PLG.
 It was not to be understood by a reasonable recipient to be an offer and did not require Maybank to pay PLG when to do so would be contrary to common sense without receiving covering funds.
 There would be no certainty of any payment reaching Maybank because it might be stopped for any number of reasons which had nothing whatever to do with the Sending Bank or Receiving Bank.
 Cover payments could be stopped along the payment chain because of failure to pass the screening by intermediate/correspondent banks for money laundering, financing of terrorism or sanctions, the financial failure of the Sending Bank or one of the correspondent banks, transfer risk, and operational risk.